|

 Council, may participate in

-the discussions, but may not vote.
+the discussions, but may not

-G-9.0410 It is ordinarily sufficient
+G-9.0410 It is ordinarily sufficient for the

-Synods to record their
+Primary Synods to record their

-own proceedings, and in those
+own proceedings, and with regard

 disapproval, or correction.

-If necessary, the Primary Synod
+If necessary, the Primary

-may direct a lower
+Synod may direct a lower

-governing body within the
+governing body, within the

-same Primary Synod to
+same Primary Synod, to

 reconsider and correct

-an irregularity or cure a delinquency.
+an irregularity or cure a

-G-9.0411 In addition to administrative Review and review and correction by Correction
+G-9.0411 In addition to administrative

-by a Primary Synod (Westminster Judicial
+Correction by Synod (Westminster

-or Auburn) of their lower Process governing
+Judicial or Auburn) of their lower

-bodies actions, one
+Process governing bodies actions,

-or more persons who
+one or more persons who

 filed a complaint may obtain